 Some operators have already seen a shift toward private car bookings for those who have health concerns and want to avoid the exposure related to the shuttle, taxi, and Uber rides.
 “Some customers are asking for rides as far as the Carolinas in an effort to avoid planes, trains and buses, explained David Brown, president of Premiere Transportation Group.

 Use your website and marketing efforts to tell customers about the protection measures that your company has put in place to protect passengers.
 This type of transparency will also work to bolster trust and loyalty among customers.

 Since we can’t control what is going on around us, we can our attention inward.
 Now is the time to take care of business, so to speak.
 Get set up with that accounting program that you haven’t had time to work with.
 Work on updating your books and doing visual inspections and some routine maintenance for your fleet.
 You can do housekeeping tasks like updating your livery software, contact lists, website, and any other channel that you use for lead generation.

 - Look for Financial Relief

 At this point, luxury transportation companies need to do whatever it takes to keep the music playing, even while the volume is low.
 Try contacting industry representatives and get involved in efforts to secure financial aid for drivers and fleet operators.
-For example, the following metro areas area already working to provide support:
+For example, the following metro areas are already working to provide support:

 Some fleet owners have also applied for Paycheck Protection Program (PPP) loans.
-This massive federal stimulus program aims to help small businesses to guarantee payroll for their workers, and cover mortgage interest, rent, utilities, other debt expenses.
+This massive federal stimulus program aims to help small businesses guarantee payroll for their workers, and cover mortgage interest, rent, utilities, other debt expenses.